sony/nnc-plugin/manuals/Pre_Process/Create_Dataset/SimpleTextClassification.rst

         Other words are combined into one word called “Others”.

-   * - min-occurences
+   * - min-occurrences
      -
         Specify the minimum frequency of occurrence of words to index.

-        Of the words contained in the input CSV file, the words that occur less than min-occurences are combined into one word called “Others”.
+        Of the words contained in the input CSV file, the words that occur less than min-occurrences are combined into one word called “Others”.

-        The final indexed number of words will be the smaller of the numbers determined by max-words and min-occurences.
+        The final indexed number of words will be the smaller of the numbers determined by max-words and min-occurrences.

    * - normalize
      - Performs normalization processing to unify the same characters with different character codes.